You can find all of our legal policies below.

 In the event Customer is a “Covered Entity” and eVisit is a “Business Associate” (jointly, the “Parties”), the Parties hereby enter into this Business Associate And Confidentiality Agreement (“BAA”).

-C. eVisit’s performance of the Services may give rise to certain legal obligations under Privacy Laws and eVisit may be considered a “Business Associate” and customer may be a “Covered Entity” as those terms are defined in 45 C.F.R. § 160.103.
+C. eVisit’s performance of the Service may give rise to certain legal obligations under Privacy Laws and eVisit may be considered a “Business Associate” and Customer may be a “Covered Entity” as those terms are defined in 45 C.F.R. § 160.103.

 Accordingly, the parties hereto (“Parties”) agree to the terms and conditions set forth below:

 Terms of Business Associate Agreement

 The Parties will work together in good faith to determine applicability of Privacy Laws, and they agree to comply with applicable Privacy Laws and to amend this BAA as necessary for Covered Entity and Business Associate to comply with applicable Privacy Laws, as modified and/or supplemented from time to time.